Any level of drinking or smoking while pregnant may affect your newborn's brain development, study says

 Effects of alcohol and tobacco on brain activity

 Participants were 1,739 newborns enrolled in the Safe Passage Study, a large multidisciplinary study investigating the association between prenatal alcohol exposure, sudden infant death syndrome and stillbirth.
-The Safe Passage Study also determines the outcomes of prenatal exposures and how they're affected by environmental and lifestyle factors.
+The Safe Passage Study also determined the outcomes of prenatal exposures and how they're affected by environmental and lifestyle factors.
 The Safe Passage Study has concluded, but the current article is a follow up of the newborns included.

 Their mothers were recruited from 2011 through 2015 from clinical sites in Cape Town, South Africa, and the Northern Plains region of the United States.
 Babies who were born at less than 37 weeks or more than 41 weeks gestation and mothers who birthed more than one newborn were excluded.
-Mothers who took psychiatric medication were excluded from the current study but included in the previous Safe Passage Study.
+Mothers who took psychiatric medication were also excluded from the current study but included in the previous Safe Passage Study.

 Details regarding prenatal alcohol exposure were collected using a 30-day Timeline Followback Interview, in which women self-reported their daily alcohol consumption on their last drinking day and 30 days prior, up to four times during pregnancy.
 They also recorded whether they shared a drink with someone, the type and brand of alcohol, container size and how long they drank per instance.